MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/remediate-malicious-email-delivered-office-365.md

 Remediation means taking a prescribed action against a threat.
 Malicious email sent to your organization can be cleaned up either by the system, through zero-hour auto purge (ZAP), or by security teams through remediation actions like *move to inbox*, *move to junk*, *move to deleted items*, *soft delete*, or *hard delete*.
 Microsoft Defender for Office 365 P2/E5 enables security teams to remediate threats in email and collaboration functionality through manual and automated investigation.

 > [!NOTE]
 > To remediate malicious email, security teams need the *search and purge* role assigned to them.
-Role assignment is done through [permissions in the Microsoft 365 security center](permissions-in-the-security-and-compliance-center.md).
+Role assignment is done through [permissions in the Microsoft 365 Defender](permissions-in-the-security-and-compliance-center.md).

 ## What you need to know before you begin

-Admins can take required action on emails, but to get those actions approved, they must have the *search and purge* role assigned to them via **Microsoft 365 security center** \> **Permissions & roles**.
+Admins can take required action on emails, but to get those actions approved, they must have the *search and purge* role assigned to them via **Microsoft 365 Defender** \> **Permissions & roles**.
 Without the "search and purge" role added to one of the role-groups, they won't be able to execute the action.

 ## Manual and automated remediation